Have you ever wondered, “My emails are bouncing – what should I do?”

 5. Build Sender Reputation

-We know that this step may be easier said than done, but this is one of the definitive strategies to decrease your email bounce rate.
+This step may be easier said than done.
+However, this is one of the definitive strategies to decrease your email bounce rate.

-And one way for you to build your sender reputation is to adopt a sender policy framework or an authentication process that will make sure that no third party will use your email addresses in sending out campaigns.
+One way to build your sender reputation is to adopt a sender policy framework (SPF) or an authentication process.
+This will make sure that no third party will use your email addresses in sending out campaigns.

 Another step is to monitor your sender score.
 Ideally, keep it above 90.
-Some sender score checking tools you can try includes:
+Some sender score-checking tools you can try include are:

-For your email to be successfully delivered to the recipient server and build your sender reputation, we also encourage you to warm your IP address first before the actual campaign.
+For your email to be successfully delivered to the recipient server and build your sender reputation, we encourage you to warm your IP address before the campaign.